-In this article, I show you, using an example, how the Java ByteBuffer
+In this article, I will show you, with an example, how Java’s ByteBuffer

 and compact()